gilzow/ezsql/readme.txt

 * First version uploaded to WordPress.

 == Upgrade Notice ==

+= 3.06.14 =
+Added scheduler for hourly and daily backups, upgraded the Backup process to ZIP and email all backups, and added a shortcode for get_var.

 = 1.3.03.24 =
 Fixed the Backup process to capture VIEW definitions properly.